History of Orbiter Treadmill

 Find out below how one man’s knee injury, with God’s divine guidance and mercy, has improved lives of many in postoperative rehabilitation, cardio conditioning and obtaining weight loss goals.

 I am not an engineer, physician or physical therapist.
-And I certainly was not a fitness company executive looking to build the “next big thing” when I invented the Orbiter’s radically different shock absorbing surface and suspension system.
+I was not a fitness company executive looking to build the “next big thing” when I invented the Orbiter’s radically different shock absorbing surface and suspension system.
 I had experienced an extraordinary, near crippling injury, and decided I could help myself and others by building something I was told repeatedly could not be built.

 GOOD NEWS, BAD NEWS, WHO KNOWS?

-Shortly after I hurt my knee, I became restless and resentful about not being able to walk.
+After I hurt my knee, I became restless about not being able to walk.
 I was afraid I might never walk or run again, and if I did it would probably be with a severe limp.
 Then one evening around dusk as I lay staring out my hospital window, watching the sunset – something happened.
 I felt as if my mind and soul had been pried open and a cool breeze was being piped through me.
 I felt God’s presence and I heard Him speaking to me:

 “Relax.
 Be patient.
 Something good will come of this.”